Granny Hexagon Doll Crochet Pattern

 Legs (Make 2)

-Attach yarn at the bottom of the body.
+Attach yarn to the bottom of the body.

 Round 1